| Trip code | ATT-HAAT |

 Experienced, licensed guides and porters

-Focus on safety, acclimatization, and health
+Focus on safety, acclimatisation, and health

 Support for local communities and sustainable tourism